 The PS5's look is new and stylish.

-Additionally, there is an internal slot for a second SSD of the M.2 variety, but storage expansion isn’t supported at launch.
+Additionally, there is an internal slot for a second SSD of the M.2 variety, but storage expansion isn’t supported as yet.
 It’s really easy to get to the internal slot.
 You have to pop off the two white fins, and then there’s just one screw in between you and the internal slot.
-You can also use an external storage device for PS4 games, but all PS5 games must be downloaded onto a Sony-approved SSD.
+You can also use an external storage device for PS4 and PS5 games though you’ll only be able to play PS4 titles, not PS5 games.
+Those stored PS4 games also won’t benefit from the faster loading of the PS5.

 The first-time setup was super easy.
 You only need the power cable and an HDMI cord, both of which come with the console.
 Then, if you have an ethernet cable to plug in, you can do that at set up as well.
 Alternatively, you can connect it to Wi-Fi.
 There was a large 868MB update download when starting the console up for the first time, as well as an update for the controller.
 Even with these downloads, my total setup time was less than 30 minutes before I was ready to download and hop into a game.